Careless (film)

-Senilità (released in North America as Careless) is a 1962 Italian film.
+Senilità (released in North America as Careless) is a 1962 Italian film directed by Mauro Bolognini.
 It stars Claudia Cardinale and Anthony Franciosa, and is based on the novel Senilità by Italo Svevo.

 Plot

-Approaching 40, Emilio (Anthony Franciosa), has lived among ideas and books, and is looking for a short-term relationship with no responsibilities.
-He seeks to emulate his friend Stefano (a successful womanizer) (Philippe Leroy) and tales of adventure that he has read about in books, but not experienced.
+Approaching 40, Emilio, has lived among ideas and books, and is looking for a short-term relationship with no responsibilities.
+He seeks to emulate his friend Stefano (a successful womanizer) and tales of adventure that he has read about in books, but not experienced.

-He meets the younger Angiolina (Claudia Cardinale), a beautiful and vivacious lady, whom he perceives as free and innocent.
+He meets the younger Angiolina, a beautiful and vivacious lady, whom he perceives as free and innocent.
 He will educate her in the ways of the world and reduce her naivety.

-He happily tells his sister, Amalia (Betsy Blair), with whom he lives, of the encounter.
+He happily tells his sister, Amalia, with whom he lives, of the encounter.
 She tells him not to do anything stupid, and asks if the lady is honest.

 A colleague drops hints that Angiolina may not be quite the "little angel" that her name suggests.
 Photos in her home also suggest that she has known a number of men previously.
 Progressive observations of Angiolina, around Trieste, reveal her with multiple men.

 During a trip to a restaurant, Angiolina also develops an instant rapport with Stefano, and he persuades her to pose for him ("dressed") in his work as a sculptor.

 Meanwhile, his sister Amalia develops an infatuation with the talented Stefano.
 When Emilio stops Stefano from seeing her any more, it leads to tragic consequences...